Wynndom111/Group-4-Project-2/README.md

 1. Navigate to "pw.py".
 1. On line 1 you will see 'pw = '.
 This is where your password for PostgresSQL will be entered.
 1. Enter your password for PostgresSQL, example: 'pw = nineinchnails'
-1. Hit COMMAND 'S' or CONTROL 'S' to save your password.
+1. Hit COMMAND 'S' (mac) or CONTROL 'S' (windows) to save your password.

 # Step 5: Run Flask Server